 Shrimp Spring Rolls

 Can I use a different dipping sauce besides peanut sauce?

 Yes!
-While peanut sauce is a classic choice, you can explore other dipping sauces.
+While peanut sauce is a classic pairing with spring rolls, you can explore other dipping sauces.
 Some options are sweet chili sauce, hoisin-based sauce, or a sesame ginger sauce to suit your taste preferences.

+Shrimp Spring Rolls